benjamin-colussi/cs488finalproject/README.md

 * a little stumped on perfect reflection ...

 * what is the reason for passing by reference? is it to not overflow?

+* is the method in the lecture slides better than disk method and malley in pbr for drawing cosine weighted samples?

+* when drawing "samples" are we referring to drawing "paths" or "next vertices or directions" ???
+* because when we are "sampling" to estimate the integral, we are technically drawing samples from surface area or solid angle
+* in order to estimate the integrand, which
+* we are sampling these paths, and technically as we sample an additional vertex, we are sampling an entirely new path, which is our method of incrementally building the paths
+* im trying to understand how the sampling methods align with the mathematics fo the integral